Shop

-Finding child care has proven to be quite the challenge.
+Finding child care can be so difficult and expensive.
 Sure, there were some unexpected bumps in the road that left us without childcare for over a year.
 Finally, a wonderful nanny joined our family in April 2021.
 One year later, she took time off to finish up some courses and then had a baby.
 She returned part-time (3 days a week until 3PM) and it was wonderful to have her back.
 But with 2 kids, a baby on the way, and 2 working parents, we needed more help.

 Everything You Need to Know about Hiring an Au Pair

 The term “au pair” is French for “equal.”
-This is a cultural exchange program – an au pair joins your family, learns about your culture and gets to experience living in a different country.
-It is common for young adults from other countries to travel to the United States to join an American family, and learn about our culture (while we learn about theirs).
-Au pairs also offer full-time, live-in childcare, they are part of the family.
+This is a cultural exchange program – an au pair lives in your home and becomes a member of your family.
+They learn about your culture, introduce you to their culture, and get to experience living in a different country.
+It is common for young adults from other countries to travel to the United States to join an American family.
+Au pairs also offer full-time, flexible live-in childcare.

 As we settled into our new home last winter, we began to discuss the possibility of an au pair joining our family.
 The stability and savings alone felt so worth it and we were excited at the thought of merging different cultures.
 So we began the application process of becoming an American host family.

-It’s always been important to me that I have a connection and friendship with the people who are in my home caring for my children.
-Our nanny has always felt like part of the family, but always went home at the end of the day.
-So it feels very similar, except she usually has dinner with us on weeknights, which has been really nice.
-Had our nanny been able to stay on full-time, I wouldn’t have considered an au pair.
+It’s always been important to me that I have a connection and friendship with the people who are in my home and caring for my children.
+Our nanny always felt like part of the family (she still is – we text almost every week and are planning on getting together soon).
+But a nanny always goes home at the end of the day.
+So it feels very similar, except she lives with us and usually has dinner with us on weeknights.

 Why an au pair vs. a nanny?

-I will share more on this in another blog post.
-Ultimately, it came down to having more hours, flexibility, saving money, and a great experience.
-Let’s say we get in a groove with preschool, kindergarten, and Jack’s naps.
-I could give her 2 hours off to go work out or have some time on her own, and then she could come back from 3-7 to help with after-school and bedtime.
+Had our nanny been able to stay on full-time, I wouldn’t have considered an au pair.
+She was only able to come 3 days a week, and that felt worth it because we love her.
+We really struggled to find someone when she left after having her son.
+I worked with an agency again but it was such a discouraging experience.
+We needed more hours, flexibility, and stability.
+Once we get in a groove with school and Jack’s naps, we could give her 2 hours off to go work out or have some time on her own, and then she could come back from 3-7 to help with after-school and bedtime.
 We’re planning on a traditional 8-5 schedule for now, but will adjust if that feels best for everyone.

 If you’re looking for a flexible schedule, to save money, and for a wonderful cultural experience, an au pair could be the perfect solution for your family.